-ANIL K. YELAM
+ANIL KUMAR YELAM

 Publications (Google scholar)

-Limited Access: The Truth Behind Far Memory [ paper ]
+Limited Access: The Truth Behind Far Memory [ pdf | code ]

 Anil Yelam*, Stewart Grant*, Enze Liu, Radhika Niranjan Mysore, Marcos K. Aguilera, Amy Ousterhout, and Alex C. Snoeren